The Hamiltonian formulation of General Relativity: myths and reality: The gauge generator and transformation of the metric tensor

 We see that transformations of the time-time and space-time components of the metric tensor are exactly equivalent to a diffeomorphism and the space-space components give a diffeomorphism only on the surface of primary constraints.
 Such a deviation from ordinary field theories like Yang-Mills can be expected because the derivation of generators is performed (i.e., the functions $\alpha_{\gamma}^{\sigma}\left( x,y\right) $ are found) only on a surface of primary constraints.
 This is a consequence of the peculiarities of diffeomorphism transformations that will be discussed at the end of this Section.

 Returning to Dirac's statement \cite{Dirac} about abandoning four--dimensional symmetry in his approach; we can see that it is restrictive and only related to his initial modification of the Lagrangian (\ref{eqn04}).
-This abandoning of four-dimensional symmetry does not happen, neither in linearized \cite{GKK} nor in full GR \cite{KKRV}.
-The Dirac Hamiltonian formulation of GR, as we demonstrated in this Section, allows one to derive the transformation of the metric tensor in covariant form and four-dimensional symmetry is preserved.
-The exact meaning of common statements, such as the one that is found in \cite{Pulin}, \textquotedblleft unfortunately, the canonical treatment breaks the symmetry between space and time in general relativity\textquotedblright ,\ must also be clarified in light of our results.
+This abandoning of four-dimensional symmetry does not appear, neither in linearized \cite{GKK} nor in full GR \cite{KKRV}.
+The Dirac Hamiltonian formulation of GR, as we demonstrated in this Section, allows one to derive the gauge transformation of the metric tensor that can be put in covariant form and four-dimensional symmetry is preserved.
+The exact meaning of common statements, such as the one that is found in \cite{Pulin}, \textquotedblleft unfortunately, the canonical treatment breaks the symmetry between space and time in general relativity\textquotedblright,\ must also be clarified in light of our results.
 Of course, and this is a property of the Hamiltonian approach itself, the four-dimensional symmetry is not broken, it just is not manifest.
 For any generally covariant theory with first-class constraints we can only make a conclusion about abandoning such a symmetry if the gauge invariance that is derived from the first-class constraints cannot be presented in covariant form.
-This will be shown to happen in the case of the ADM formulation.
-If the symmetry presented in the original Lagrangian disappears in the Hamiltonian formulation, then it should be considered as a very strong indication that there is a mistake in the formulation; it is not a problem with the initial Lagrangian or with the Hamilton-Dirac method.
-From this point of view, if the \textquotedblleft canonical treatment breaks the symmetry\textquotedblright, then\ such a treatment is not canonical.
+In next Section we will show that it happens in the case of the ADM formulation.
+If the symmetry possessed by the original Lagrangian disappears in the Hamiltonian formulation, then it should be regarded as a very strong indication that there is a mistake in the formulation; this is not a problem with the initial Lagrangian or with the Hamilton-Dirac method.
+From this point of view, if the \textquotedblleft canonical treatment breaks the symmetry\textquotedblright, then\ such a treatment is \textit{not canonical}.